We’re true Victorians now.

 These beautiful gardens were started in 1904 by Jennie Butchart, who was married to a wealthy quarry owner.

-Now, more than a century later, they’re home to spectacular flowering bushes and plantings.
+Now, more than a century later, this botanical oasis – a standout among Victoria attractions – is celebrated for its spectacular flowering bushes and plantings.

 They include a sunken garden, a Japanese garden, a magnificent Italian garden (where pink and purple tulips bloom in spring) and a prize-winning rose garden.

-The gardens are located about a 35-minute drive north of downtown Victoria (on Vancouver Island’s Saanich Peninsula).
+The gardens are located about a 35-minute drive (by car) north of downtown Victoria (on Vancouver Island’s Saanich Peninsula).

 If you don’t have your own wheels, here’s a half-day private tour of Butchart Gardens and Victoria that’s perfect for a group of up to seven people.

-It includes mini-bus ground transportation, cruising on BC Ferries to Victoria (and back to Vancouver), sightseeing in downtown Victoria (with time to stroll the Inner Harbour, see #10) and visiting Butchart Gardens.
+This tour has garnered rave reviews and includes everything you need – mini-bus ground transportation, cruising on BC Ferries to Victoria (and back to Vancouver), sightseeing in downtown Victoria (with time to stroll the Inner Harbour, see #10) and a visit to the enchanting Butchart Gardens.

-Alternatively, you can opt for a scenic sea plane trip from Vancouver to Victoria, where you’re then taken to the Butchart Gardens and downtown Victoria, before being flown back to Vancouver.
+An oh-so-scenic sea plane trip from Vancouver to Victoria, where you’re then driven to Butchart Gardens and downtown Victoria, before being flown back to Vancouver.

 2) Go SUP